 The Gitlin Law Firm, P.C.
-Woodstock, Illinois © 2016
+Woodstock, Illinois © 2022

-As of January 1, 2016 Illinois law changes dramatically changes regarding intrastate relocation (moving within the state).
+On January 1, 2016 Illinois law changed dramatically changes regarding intrastate relocation (moving within the state).
 Even in light of the Collingbourne Illinois Supreme Court decision, Illinois law had been restrictive in terms of the ability of parents to seek removal.
 The threat heard by Illinois lawyers in McHenry County and Lake County, where I practice, (which border Wisconsin) had been that if the other spouse refuses to agree is that if there is not an agreement to move to Wisconsin, etc, then the person will move downstate - to Cairo Illinois.
 [Cairo is the southern most city in Illinois - which has a border with southern Kentucky.
 Driving distance is approximately seven hours].
-All that changes in 2016.
-Now, relocation will be prohibited to far more restrictive boundaries.
+Under current Illinois family law, relocations are prohibited to far more restrictive boundaries.
 No longer is the question of whether the move is out of state.
-Instead, the focus is on whether the move is essentially 25 or 50 miles.
+Instead, the focus is on whether the move is essentially 25 or 50 miles measured by an internet mapping service.

-One notable feature of the 2016 new law regarding relocation, is that it seems to anticipate that within the parenting plan, the parties may place provisions addressing relocation.
-This is the permissive factor which states that, "At a minimum, a parenting plan must set forth the following..." "(12) provisions for resolving issues arising from a parent's future relocation, if applicable;"
+A feature of Illinois law regarding relocation provides anticipates that within the parenting plan, the parties may address relocation.
+This permissive factor states that "At a minimum, a parenting plan must set forth the following..." "(12) provisions for resolving issues arising from a parent's future relocation, if applicable;"

-These standards are far more restrictive than what had been in the American Law Institute's (ALI) Principles of the Law of Family Dissolution at Section 2.09 where the custodial parent was permitted to relocate where the requesting parent has exercised the majority of custodial responsibilities and the location is reasonable in light of the reason of the request.
+Illinois removal / relocation standards are more restrictive than what had been in the American Law Institute's (ALI) Principles of the Law of Family Dissolution at Section 2.09 where the custodial parent was permitted to relocate where the requesting parent has exercised the majority of custodial responsibilities and the location is reasonable in light of the reason of the request.

-Other sources of note were the American Bar Association's Model Relocation of Children Act, dated February 2012.
+Illinois law also drew on the American Bar Association's Model Relocation of Children Act, dated February 2012.
 The Act recited that prior to its adoption it had reviewed: